MathildaChan/Hello-world/README.md

 Hi，Humans!

-I`m Mathilda,a coder who don`t want to be a coder.
+I am Mathilda, a coder who do not want to be a coder.